Queenside Fianchetto Positions

 About this pattern

-The queenside fianchetto — bishop on b2 supported by a pawn on b3 — is the signature setup of the English Opening, the Réti, and the Larsen / Nimzo-Larsen Attack.
+The queenside fianchetto — bishop on b2 supported by a pawn on b3 — is the signature setup of the Larsen / Nimzo-Larsen Attack (1.b3) and a frequent feature of the English Opening, Réti, and certain reversed-Catalan lines.
 The bishop targets the long a1-h8 diagonal, undermining Black's center from a distance and supporting potential queenside expansion.
 White typically follows up with c4 (or d3) to claim space, while keeping options open between hypermodern and classical play.

 Example positions